Market Analysts see Blackstone Mortgage Trust Inc [BXMT] gaining to $23.50. Time to buy?

-Blackstone Mortgage Trust Inc [NYSE: BXMT] price plunged by -5.78 percent to reach at -$1.21.
+Blackstone Mortgage Trust Inc [NYSE: BXMT] closed the trading session at $18.36.
 The company report on January 29, 2024 at 4:30 PM that Blackstone Mortgage Trust Announces Tax Treatment of 2023 Dividends.

 Blackstone Mortgage Trust, Inc. (NYSE: BXMT) today announced the tax treatment of its 2023 class A common stock dividends.
 The following table summarizes BXMT’s class A common stock dividend payments for the tax year ended December 31, 2023:.